agrbin/snapscale-article/README.md

 I spent 2-3 weeks trying to tune OpenCV algorithms to preprocess the images into binary images where the digits are distinguished from background.
 This is the usual preprocessing step used by related work from the first two sections above.
 Assuming that this step is successful, the following phases would run connected components to isolate each digit and then run shape classification to recognize the final number.

-Here are some examples where OpenCV `adaptiveThreshold` was able to do the job correctly after painfull tuning process:
+Here are some examples where OpenCV `adaptiveThreshold` was able to do the job correctly after painful tuning process:

 <p align="center">
   <img src="good.jpg" alt="Good binarization examples" border="1px">
 </p>

-Unfortunatelly a good amount of images looked more challenging for binarization:
+Unfortunately a good amount of images looked more challenging for binarization:

 <p align="center">
   <img src="bin.jpg" alt="Bad binarization examples" border="1px">